New slope inequalities for families of complete intersections: Introduction

 For higher values of $n$ only few results are known.
 The most important one is in the original paper of Cornalba and Harris \cite{C-H}: an inequality is proved in any dimension under a Hilbert stability condition on the map induced by the line bundle on the fibres (Theorem \ref{teo-ch}).
 A slightly improved result (assuming the Chow stability of maps induced on the general fibres) has been proved by Bost in arbitrary characteristic \cite{bost}.
 Unfortunately the Hilbert or Chow stability on the fibres in dimension $\geq 2$ is not known.
 In particular for the case of $ L=K_f$ and general fibre $F$ of general type, such a condition is known only asymptotically, i.e. for high enough powers of the canonical sheaf.

-Very recently the first named author has proved a bound in any dimension for irregular fibrations (see \cite{barja-preprint} and \cite{Barja-BUMI}).
-Even more recently Codogni, Tasin and Viviani in \cite{CTV} applied the Xiao's method to families of K-semistale and KSB-semiastable varieties and their moduli.
+Very recently the first named author has proved a bound in any dimension for irregular fibrations (see \cite{barja-preprint} and \cite{Barja-BUMI}); similar results have also been proved by Hu and Zhang in \cite{H-Z}.
+Even more recently Codogni, Tasin and Viviani in \cite{CTV} applied Xiao's method to families of K-semistale and KSB-semiastable varieties and their moduli.

 In \cite{B-S-hyper} we gave a complete treatment of the particular case where $X$ is a relative hypersurface in a projective bundle $\pi\colon \pr_B(\cE)\to B$, where $\cE$ is a vector bundle over $B$, and $f\colon X\to B$ is the morphism induced by $\pi$.
 In that case $f$-positivity of $\cO_X(h)$ for any $h\geq 1$ is equivalent to the canonical slope inequality and both are equivalent to a numerical relation between the class of $X$ in the N\'eron-Severi space ${\rm N}^1(\pr)$ and the slope $\mu(\cE):=\deg \cE/\rk \cE$ of $\cE$.
 From this we could deduce instability and singularity conditions for the fibres and also for the total space $X$.